 Generate product photos, marketing visuals, and design concepts by describing what you want.
 Attach reference images for more control.
-All results are saved to your Pixa workspace.
+All results are saved to your Pixelcut workspace.

 Text-to-image